Updated March 2022

-Many radio users ask this question; either for personal use when travelling abroad, or for event or sporting companies wishing to use their radios for business purposes in other countries.
-Each country has their own regulations with regards to frequencies used for two way radios, including regulations regarding specifications of radio models.
-Therefore we have broken down some information to help answer this ever popular question.
+Many radio users ask this question.
+For instance, personal use when travelling abroad; or for event or sporting companies wishing to use their radios in other countries.
+Using radios across Europe can be done, however each country has their own regulations.
+There are regulations for frequencies and also regarding specifications of radio models.
+So, we have broken down some information to help answer this ever popular question.

 0.5watt License Free radios transmitting on 446.0 – 446.2 MHz frequencies, either digital or analogue, are suitable for use in the following countries without requiring a license or country authorization:

-- Eastern Europe – Belarus, Bulgaria, Czech Republic, Hungary, Moldova, Poland, Romania, Slovak Republic, Ukraine
+- Eastern Europe – Belarus, Bulgaria, Czech Republic, Georgia, Hungary, Moldova, Poland, Romania, Slovak Republic

 - Northern Europe – Denmark, Estonia, Finland, Iceland, Ireland, Latvia, Lithuania, Norway, Sweden, United Kingdom

-- Southern Europe – Albania, Andorra, Bosnia and Herzegovina, Croatia, Cyprus, Gibraltar, Greece, Italy, Republic of Macedonia, Malta, Montenegro, Portugal, San Marino, Serbia, Slovenia, Spain, Turkey, Vatican City
+- Southern Europe – Albania, Andorra, Bosnia and Herzegovina, Croatia, Cyprus, Gibraltar, Greece, Italy, Kosovo, North Macedonia, Malta, Montenegro, Portugal, San Marino, Serbia, Slovenia, Spain, Turkey, Vatican City

 - Western Europe – Austria, Belgium, France, Germany, Liechtenstein, Luxembourg, Monaco, Netherlands, Switzerland

 PLEASE NOTE: RUSSIAN FEDERATION AND UKRAINE CURRENTLY ALLOW ONLY 446.0-446.1 MHz.
-New radios using the 446.1-446.2 spectrum will not be suitable.
-(Info correct as of 10/2018, we will strive to update this when new confirmation is received.)
+Therefore, new radios using the 446.1-446.2 spectrum will not be suitable.
+(Info correct as of 03/2022, we will strive to update this when new confirmation is received.)

-Azerbaijan , Georgia and The Former Yugoslav are part of the 48 countries covered by CEPT and the Electronic Communications Committee.
-Therefore use of PMR446 radios is also permitted in these countries, as they are in the European countries listed above.
+Azerbaijan and The Former Yugoslav are part of the 48 countries covered by CEPT and the Electronic Communications Committee.
+However, information regarding the use of PMR446 radios is NOT yet confirmed as permitted in these countries.

 Licensed Radios (Business Radios)

-4-5watt (or higher) radios transmitting on either Business Radio Simple UK Light frequencies; or within the VHF 136-174MHz or UHF 350-490MHz bandwidths; will be subject to each individual country’s regulations.
-You will need to apply for a license from the country’s regulatory board, which could be costly and may not always be granted, so it’s advisable to establish first whether a quality License Free radio will give sufficient distance for what you require.
-If it is absolutely necessary to use a licensed radio you can find further information on applying for a license here:
+4-5watt (or higher) radios will be subject to each individual country’s regulations.
+Therefore, you will need to apply for a license from the country’s regulatory board, whether you are transmitting on Business Radio Simple UK Light frequencies; or within the VHF 136-174MHz or UHF 350-490MHz bandwidths.
+However, this can be costly and may not always be granted.
+So it’s advisable to establish first whether a quality License Free radio will give sufficient distance for what you require.
+If it is absolutely necessary to use a licensed radio however, you can find further information for CEPT country frequency allocations below: